asyncapi/website/pages/blog/socketio-automatic-docs.md

     server_name="TICK_TACK_TOE_BACKEND",
 )
 ```
-5. Tell `@socketio.on` decorator to get models from typehint.
+5. Tell the `@socketio.on` decorator to get models from the type hint.
 > Note: you can also pass `request_model` and `response_model` arguments to `@socketio.on` decorator instead of using typehints.
 ```python
 @socketio.on('make_move', get_from_typehint=True)